Contractible subshifts: Periodic asymptotic dimension, almost unions, and dense periodic points

 \subsection{Contractible implies DPP}

+\begin{lemma} Suppose $Y \subset A^G$ is contractible and the gluing morphism has radius $r$.
+Let $x \in A^D$ be a pattern, for some $D \subset G$.
+If every $2r$-component of $x$ is globally valid, then $x$ is globally valid. \end{lemma}

+\begin{proof} By Lemma~\ref{lem:ContractibleSI}, the subshift is strongly irreducible with radius $2r+1$.
+The claim follows by applying strong irreducibility to the components, one at a time, and taking a limit point of the resulting sequence of configurations. \end{proof}

-\begin{theorem} Let $Y \subset B^G$ be a contractible subshift on an infinite finitely-generated residually finite group $G$.
+\begin{theorem} Let $Y \subset B^G$ be a contractible subshift on an infinite finitely generated residually finite group $G$.
 If $G$ has finite periodic asymptotic dimension, then $Y$ has dense periodic points. \end{theorem}

+\begin{proof} Suppose $G$ has periodic asymptotic dimension at most $d$, where we may assume $d \geq 2$.
+Contractible subshifts are strongly irreducible by Lemma~\ref{lem:ContractibleSI}.
+By \cite{CeCo12}, a strongly irreducible subshift containing a point with finite-index stabilizer has dense periodic points.
+Thus, it suffices to show that there is a periodic point.
+(Of course, the present proof can be easily modified to directly give dense periodic points.)

-\begin{proof} Since $G$ has finite periodic asymptotic dimension, the subshift $X_{d+1, r, m}$ has a periodic point for arbitrarily large $r$ and some $m$.
-Let $y$ be any periodic point in it.
-We may assume the color $0$ is used, by picking the minimal possible $d$.
+Let $Y$ have radius $r$ for the gluing morphism.
+Since $G$ has finite periodic asymptotic dimension, the subshift $X_{d+1, R, m}$ has a periodic point for arbitrarily large $R$ and some $m$.
+Let $y$ be any such periodic point, for $R \geq 10 r d$.
+We may assume that the color $0$ is used, by picking the minimal possible $d$.

 The most lengthy part of the proof is showing that we can pick ``centers'' for monochromatic $r$-components in $y$ -- not necessarily in a shift-invariant way, but at least in a periodic way.
 We begin with this.